London’s mayor wants an NFL team and the Super Bowl, which seems overly optimistic

 “My ambition is to have more American football games in London and ultimately for there to be a franchise and, dare I say it, even the Super Bowl,” Khan said in an interview with Talksport.

 Tottenham Hotspur’s 62,000-seat stadium, scheduled to open in August, is being built with facilities that are directly designed to support American football, with locker rooms constructed to fit U.S. teams and an artificial-turf field underneath the stadium’s retractable natural-grass pitch.
 The NFL contributed $13.3 million toward its nearly $600 million construction cost, according to Sports Illustrated.
-If any team were to relocate to England, it would seemingly play its home games there.
+If any team were to relocate to England, it would probably play its home games there.

 “Obviously once Spurs open up their stadium that will give us the potential to have more games there but I’m ambitious — the idea is to have eight games in London eventually, which is the number a franchise team plays and then who knows, maybe one day the Super Bowl,” Khan said.